sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 If you block a thread that is implementing the user interface then the user interface would pause if is a single threaded user interface.
 Don't do that.
+But that's because the user interface is typically implemented as a single resource, and it makes sense for it to be synchronous.

-In Elixir (thanks to Erlang) yo have true pre-emptive multi-tasking, and processes are really efficient and inexpensive.
+In Elixir (thanks to Erlang) yo have true pre-emptive multi-tasking, and processes are efficient and inexpensive.
 You don't have to think about where to break up your code because of long-running tasks etc. And an errant processes can simply be shut down and restarted without taking down the entire system.